l

 As we enter the site, we’re quite astonished by the small number of visitors they have.
 Especially considering the national holiday during Semana Santa and the many backpackies hanging around in Samaipata.

-After the visit, the lingering question is whether this gentleman with his machinery is demonstrating ancient techniques from the pre-Colombian period or if it’s just odd maintenance work to justify the entrance fee.
+After the visit, the lingering question is whether this gentleman with his machinery is demonstrating ancient techniques from the pre-Columbian period or if it’s just odd maintenance work to justify the entrance fee.

 Back to Samaipata.
 We take a look at the main plaza.
 Looks quite nice despite the numerous eateries, watering holes, tour agencies, souvenir shops, and whatever else backpackies may need.